Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Maps & Navigation

 Edge 540 and 840 offer almost the same navigation features.
-These include turn-by-turn directions, recalculating routes, courses, popularity heatmap, etc.
+These include turn-by-turn directions, recalculating routes, popularity heatmap, etc.

 Winner: Edge 840 (Solar)